Http Adapters

 # High-performance QuickAdapter

-The QuickAdapter requires minimal setup and uses zio-http (opens new window) and jsoniter-scala (opens new window) without tapir in order to provide the best possible performance.
+The QuickAdapter requires minimal setup and uses zio-http (opens new window) without tapir in order to provide the best possible performance.

 # Usage